-Key Attitudes for Nurturing Empathic Bonds: Genuineness, Empathy and Unconditional Positive Regard
+Key Attitudes for Nurturing Empathic Bonds: Genuineness, Empathy, and Unconditional Positive Regard

-It should be emphasised that, for active listening to be truly effective, it must stem from the foundational attitudes of adults.
-Active listening cannot be put to use successfully as a method if the core beliefs of adults conflict with its essential principles.
-If attempted in such a way, the resulting actions may come across as insincere and vain, and children are likely to pick up on this.
+It should be emphasised that, for Active Listening to be truly effective, it must stem from the foundational attitudes of adults.
+Active Listening cannot be put to use successfully as a method if the core beliefs of adults conflict with its essential principles.
+If attempted in such a way, the resulting actions may come across as insincere and vain, and children are likely to pick up on this18.

 There are three fundamental attitudes that adults should embrace in all their relationships, including those involving children, before engaging in Empathic Active Listening: Genuineness, Empathy, and Unconditional Positive Regard.

 These attitudes were originally introduced by Rogers as the "core conditions" necessary for therapists to effectively assist their clients.
 However, Rogers also stressed that these same attributes should ideally be present in a "fully functioning person".
 Consequently, these three qualities have become associated with a broader framework of human relationships and have proven to be invaluable guidance for adults looking to build nurturing relationships with children.

+Let's take a closer look:

+GENUINENESS

-- a) Genuineness: According to Rogers, Genuineness (also known as "Authenticity" or "Congruence" in academic literature) is the most crucial quality.
+According to Rogers, Genuineness is the most crucial quality.
 It involves the ability to openly express one's thoughts and emotions within a relationship.
-Genuineness ensures that everyone in the relationship can be themselves and share their ideas and experiences without worrying about being judged.
-It's a state where both children and adults can comfortably be themselves during interactions, without the need to put on different masks to gain acceptance.
-This genuineness creates an environment where both parties can mutually influence and touch each other's lives, promoting openness and connection while building a foundation of trust.
-In this context, an authentic relationship between adults and children means that adults guide rather than try to control the children, allowing them the space to discover their own truths and embrace their genuine selves. - b) Empathy: It's not surprising that Empathy plays a crucial role in defining relationships where empathetic active listening can flourish.
-Empathetic adults engage in active listening and make an effort to comprehend a child's emotions and experiences from their point of view.
+It ensures that both children and adults can be themselves and share their ideas and experiences without worrying about being judged19.
+This creates an environment where both parties can mutually influence and touch each other's lives, promoting openness and connection20 while building a foundation of trust.
+A genuine relationship between adults and children means that adults guide rather than try to control the children, allowing them the space to discover their own truths and embrace their genuine selves.

+EMPATHY

+It's not surprising that Empathy plays a crucial role in defining relationships where empathetic Active Listening can flourish.
+Empathetic adults engage in Active Listening and make an effort to comprehend a child's emotions and experiences from their point of view21.
 They refrain from imposing their own viewpoints on what the child openly expresses.
+Within this context, Empathy can contribute to the development of strong emotional bonds.

+UNCONDITIONAL POSITIVE REGARD

-Within this context, empathy, as an integral part of the overall culture surrounding interactions between adults and children, can contribute to the development of strong emotional bonds.
-These conditions are ideal for the practice of empathetic active listening. - c) Unconditional Positive Regard: Unconditional Positive Regard, which is another fundamental aspect of Rogers' theory, involves wholeheartedly accepting and appreciating a child without any conditions, regardless of their behaviour and actions.
-The idea of unconditional positive regard highlights showing warm and non-possessive respect for each person's uniqueness.
-This approach is both meaningful and practical, signifying a true willingness to connect.
-To manifest this attitude, several methods have been suggested.
-Firstly, modifying words to temper criticism with reassurance shows that despite disapproval of actions, fundamental respect remains unwavering.
-Secondly, focusing on feelings, guiding children to reflect on their actions, fosters positive self-worth.
-Lastly, cultivating an relationship culture of unconditional positive regard is key, supported by affirmations like having faith in growth despite mistakes.
+Unconditional Positive Regard involves wholeheartedly accepting and appreciating a child without any conditions, regardless of their behaviour and actions22.
+The idea of unconditional positive regard highlights showing warm respect for each person's uniqueness23, signifying a true willingness to connect24.
+Cultivating a relationship culture of unconditional positive regard is key, supported by affirmations like having faith in growth despite mistakes.

-&lt;sup>19 Heslop, 1992

-&lt;sup>20 Gaylin, 1996

-Practical Strategies of Active Listening: Empathetic Annotations - Productive questions - Paraphrasing (The "LAFF" technique)
+To manifest Unconditional Positive Regard, several methods have been suggested.
+For example:

+- Modifying words to temper criticism with reassurance shows that despite disapproval of actions, fundamental respect remains25 - Focusing on feelings, guiding children to reflect on their actions, fosters positive self-worth26

+PRACTICAL STRATEGIES OF ACTIVE LISTENING: EMPATHETIC ANNOTATIONS - PRODUCTIVE QUESTIONS - PARAPHRASING (THE "LAFF" TECHNIQUE)

-A few widely recognised techniques of active listening involve a) using empathetic annotations, b) asking productive questions, and c) paraphrasing the speaker's statements to exhibit attentiveness and confirm understanding.
+A few widely recognised techniques of Active Listening involve a) using empathetic annotations, b) asking productive questions, and c) paraphrasing the speaker's statements to exhibit attentiveness and confirm understanding27.